Tourmaline A Mineral Worth Knowing

 Lithium-tourmaline elbaite was discovered in Utö, Sweden.
 This is unique because it contains lithium, which Johan August Arfwedson found in 1818.
 Elba Island in Italy was one of the first places where colorful and colorless Li-tourmaline was chemically studied.
 In 1972, Donnay and Barton published the first crystal identification of these minerals conducted on a pink elbaite from California.

 Gustav Tschermak coined the term dravite for the first time.
 It is the sodium and magnesium-rich tourmaline endmember, also known as brown tourmaline.
 In contrast, uvite is a calcium-magnesium tourmaline.
 Dravite forms several series with other minerals like schorl and elbaite.
 Discovered in 1884 by Austrian mineralogist Gustav Tschermak, dravite is a variety of tourmalines that gets its name from the Drava River area in Austria and Slovenia.
-Deep green chromium dravite and vanadium dravite are two main dravite varieties.
+Deep green chromium dravite and vanadium dravite are the two main dravite varieties.

 Benefits of Wearing a Tourmaline Stone